ApChris/Sort-Merge-Join/Welcome file.md

  - fa: total number of values of column A
  - da: total distinct values of column A

-To evaluate the distinct values
+To, approximetaly, evaluate the distinct values of a column is going to be with the use of a boolean array of size ua - la + 1, initialized as false.
+For every value (x) of th

 <h2 id="part-two">Part Two</h2>
 <h2 id="compilation-and-execution">Compilation and Execution</h2>